OSGeo/grass-website/content/news/2022_05_29_Result_student_grant_Linda_Kladivova.md

 Thanks to them, other thorny topics emerged among which I was mostly interested in the need to unify GRASS into a **Single-Window layout**.
-From the very beginning, I wanted to make working with GRASS as pleasant as possible, but until then I have largely focused on new users.
+From the very beginning, I wanted to make working with GRASS as pleasant as possible, but until then I had largely focused on new users.
 I realized that implementing Single-Window would be rather difficult, requiring significant refactoring of large part of the GUI code.
 Therefore, recalling the great experience from GSoC 2020, I eventually